Braves vs. Mets Player Props Betting Odds

 Acuna Stats

-- Acuna has recorded a base hit in four games in a row.
-In his last five games he is batting .364 with two doubles, a home run, a walk and two RBI.
+- Acuna has recorded at least one hit in five straight games.
+During his last five outings he is batting .391 with two doubles, a home run and two RBI.

 Acuna Recent Games